pathcl/terraform-do-kubernetes/README.md

     You need to create an s3 bucket since we'll have remote state for terraform.
     More info here: https://www.terraform.io/docs/state/remote.html

+- SSH key on $HOME/.ssh/ in order to install prometheus through ansible

 - Docker image of your app.
 By default it will expose port '8080' through port 80 (internet) of a load balancer.
 If curious this is defined by two variables inside 'main.tf' (container_image, container_port).